My favorite kind of day? Jumping in the car with my boys and seeking out one of Georgia’s new (to us) waterfalls!

 PS.
-You will pass a few remote camping locations including Sandy Bottom, which I am excited to try this coming spring.
+You will pass a few remote camping locations, including Sandy Bottoms Campground.

 Falls on Waters Creek: A Large Hidden Waterfall You’ll Love

 While the name of these falls is debatable, there is no denying their beauty!
-We found these by accident this fall…the autumn is a great way to enjoy them, but I am looking forward to revisiting this summer.
+We found these tumbling waters by accident this fall.
+The autumn is a great time to enjoy them, but I am looking forward to revisiting this summer.